Marinos33/RMusicDL/README.md

 If you check the box on the left of the screen for at least one playlist, then click the trash icon at the top of the screen.
 You will delete the playlists for which the box has been checked.
 ![ALT](doc/images/Tuto/img4.png)

-En cliquant sur l'icône à droite de la liste de lecture, vous commencerez à la télécharger.
-Pendant le téléchargement, l'icône changera et lorsqu'il sera terminé, il reprendra sa forme initiale.
+Click on the icon to the right of the playlist to start downloading.
+During the download, the icon will change to indicating the loading, and when the downloading is finish, it will return to its original form.
 ![ALT](doc/images/Tuto/img3.png)

 ## Purpose

 This app was designed to download playlists from Youtube.
-Nontheless, it can technically download a music only or content of channel on youtube and even from other web site as it uses yt-dlp to download the contents which support a lot of websites (list of all supported websites [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), but I don't know what will be the behavior with those.
+Nontheless, it can technically download music from other web site as it uses yt-dlp to download the contents which support a lot of websites (list of all supported websites [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), but I don't know what will be the behavior with those.

 ## Issues

 If you find any bugs or have any request about an enhancement for the software don't hesitate to add in the Issues tab and I will be glad to try to answer your request.

+Those are the things that could be improved:

+- the first time you launch the app, it may take some minutes (5 - 10), this is because the app has to download FFMPEG and extract it.
+- Sometimes, the app has some difficulty to download large playlist.
+It will works in the end but you may have to retry the download multiple times.

 ## Contribution

 Any help is appreciated.